heroiclabs/nakama-cocos2d-x/README.md

 The cocos2d-x C++ SDK is based on [General C++ SDK](https://github.com/heroiclabs/nakama-cpp)

-The prerequisites for building the SDK are vcpkg (installed at $VCPKG_ROOT), python 2.7, CMake and git.
+The prerequisites for building the SDK are vcpkg (installed at $VCPKG_ROOT), CMake and git.

-We build Cocos from source and link our library against it to verify correctness.
-It requires the following:

-### OSX

-brew install freetype

 ### Nakama Cocos2d-x Client guide